Ferdinand II, Holy Roman Emperor: Bohemian revolt

 The application of the Letter of Majesty was controversial in Bohemia.
 The Protestants argued that it allowed them to build churches on Catholic prelates' lands, but the Catholics did not accept their interpretation.
 Royal officials arrested Protestant burghers who wanted to build a church in Broumov and destroyed a newly built church in Hrob.
 The Protestants principally blamed two of the four Catholic royal governors, Jaroslav Bořita of Martinice and Vilém Slavata of Chlum, for the violent acts.
-On 23 May 1618, Jindřich Matyáš Thurn—one of the two Czech magnates who had not accepted Ferdinand's succession—led a group of armed noblemen to the Prague Castle.
+On 23 May 1618, Jindřich Matyáš Thurn — one of the two Czech magnates who had not accepted Ferdinand's succession — led a group of armed noblemen to the Prague Castle.
 They captured the two governors and one of their secretaries and threw them out of the window.
 The Third Defenestration of Prague was the start of a new uprising.
 Two days later, the Protestant Estates elected directors to form a provisional government and started to raise an army.

 Ferdinand was staying in Pressburg when he was informed of the Bohemian events on 27 May 1618.
 He urged Matthias to send an envoy to Prague, but Matthias' envoy could not reach a compromise.
 Ferdinand was crowned king of Hungary on 1 July, and he returned to Vienna two weeks later.
 Ferdinand and Maximilian III decided to get rid of Klesl, although the cardinal supported their demand for a more determined policy against the Bohemian rebels.
 After a meeting with Klesl at his home, they invited him to the Hofburg, but Ferdinand ordered his arrest at the entrance of the palace on 20 July.
 Ferdinand was automatically excommunicated for the imprisonment of a cardinal, but Pope Paul V absolved him before the end of the year.
-Ferdinand started negotiations with the rebels with the mediation of John George I of Saxony.
+Ferdinand started negotiations with the rebels with the mediation of John George I, Elector of Saxony.
 He demanded the dissolution of the provisional government and the rebels' army.
 Instead of obeying his orders, the rebels concluded an alliance with the Estates of Silesia, Upper and Lower Lusatia, and Upper Austria.
-Charles Emmanuel I, Duke of Savoy hired Ernst von Mansfeld to assist the Bohemians.
+Charles Emmanuel I hired Ernst von Mansfeld to assist the Bohemians.
 Mansfeld and his mercenaries captured Plzeň, which was an important center of the Bohemian Catholics, and the rebels made raids into Lower Austria.
 From September 1618, Pope Paul V paid a monthly subsidy to Ferdinand to contribute to the costs of the war and Philip III of Spain also promised support to him.